ergoplatform/oracle-core/README.md

 # Building & Running An Oracle
 The majority of oracle operators will only need to focus on setting up their own oracle core to work with an already bootstrapped oracle pool.
-This section will explain how to do so for an ERG-USD oracle.
+This section will explain how to do so for oracle using the ERG-USD adapter.
 The steps are exactly the same for other adapters, but simply require using that adapter's prepare script.

 It is assumed that you are running this oracle on Linux, and have the following prerequisites:
 - Access to an [Ergo Node](https://github.com/ergoplatform/ergo) v3.3.0+ with an unlocked wallet.
 - A recent stable version of the [Rust Compiler](https://www.rust-lang.org/tools/install) installed.
-- The Linux CLI tool `screen` and the `libssl-dev` package (on Ubuntu, aka `openssl-devel` on Fedora) installed.
+- The Linux CLI tool `screen` and the `libssl-dev` package on Ubuntu (aka `openssl-devel` on Fedora, and potentially slightly different on other distros) installed.

 1. Clone this repository via:
 ```sh